emuhs/s2p-api/README.md

 - Supplier and purchase order CRUD functionality
 - Input validation with Pydantic
-- SQLAlchemy ORM with SQLite (precursor db ahead of dev into PostgreSQL)
+- SQLAlchemy ORM with PostgreSQL (via Docker)
 - RESTful API with FastAPI
-- Auto-generated Swagger and ReDoc documentation
+- Alembic for schema migrations
-- Dockerized for portability
+- Dockerized for portability and local development
 - Unit tests with pytest

 ## Tech Stack